johnnyboustany/Cave-Generation/README.md

 # Cave Generation

 I created & developed this project alongside three classmates for my Fall 2022 Computer Graphics course.
-It includes a real-time OpenGL scene viewer designed to showcase an interactive cave scene that we generated using 16,050 cubes and an innovative technqiue known as "perlin worms."
+It includes a real-time OpenGL scene viewer designed to showcase an interactive cave scene that we generated using 16,050 cubes and an innovative technique known as "perlin worms."

 *You can run the program and explore the cave and the various features we implemented using the GUI.*